bokio/bokio-api/README.md

-# bokio-api
+# Bokio API
-Contains API specification for the Bokio API
+This repository contains the API definitions for the Bokio API.
+For more information about the bokio api, see [docs.bokio.se](https://docs.bokio.se/)